Travel & conservation company, since 1991

 He is a seasoned African traveller – walking, driving, boating, cycling, horse riding and flying his way in pursuit of true wilderness and elusive birds.

-Simon’s love of mountain biking meant that he was off up to Hoedspruit to take part in the annual Kruger2Canyons mountain bike tour, so it made sense for him to explore this region on his own two feet as well as on two wheels.
+Simon’s love of mountain biking meant he was off up to Hoedspruit to participate in the annual Kruger2Canyons mountain bike tour, so it made sense for him to explore this region on his own two feet and on two wheels.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.